Workers' Compensation Insurance

 Even if your business has only unpaid owners and partners but no employees, your business may be required to have workers’ comp.
 You should consult your attorney or insurance broker for how this affects you and your business.

-Does my policy last forever?
+Does my policy renew?

 On Justworks, your workers’ comp policy renews annually in June.